DataDog/ansible-datadog/README.md

     custom_sensitive_words: "<FIRST_WORD>,<SECOND_WORD>"
 ```

-### Additional tasks

-`pre_tasks` and `post_tasks` folders are available to run user defined tasks. `pre_tasks` run before executing any tasks from the Datadog Ansible role, and `post_tasks` run after execution of the role.

-Installation tasks on supported platforms register the variable `datadog_agent_install`, which can be used in `post_tasks` to check the installation task's result. `datadog_agent_install.changed` is set to `true` if the installation task did install something, and `false` otherwise (for instance if the requested version was already installed).

 ## Versions

 By default, the current major version of the Datadog Ansible role installs Agent v7.
 The variables `datadog_agent_version` and `datadog_agent_major_version` are available to control the Agent version installed.